 - 1. Run away from the threat if you can, as fast as you can. - 2.
-Dial 911 on a cell phone, 9-911 from a campus phone and call (campus phone) or (641) 585-8289 or 641-585-8160. - 3.
+Dial 911 on a cell phone, 9-911 from a campus phone and call (campus phone) or 641-585-8160. - 3.
 Do not run in a straight line. - 4.
 Stay behind vehicles, bushes, trees, and anything that could possibly block your view from the hostile person(s)/active shooter while you are running. - 5.
 If you can get away from the immediate area of danger, summon help and warn others. - 6.
 If you decide to hide, take into consideration the area in which you are hiding.
 Will I be found here?
 Is this really a good spot to remain hidden? - 7.
 If the person(s) is causing death or serious physical injury to others and you are unable to run or hide you may choose to play dead if other victims are around you. - 8.
 If you are caught by the intruder and you are not going to fight back, do not look the intruder in the eyes, and obey all commands. - 9.
 Once the police arrive, obey all commands.
 This may involve your being handcuffed or made to put your hands in the air.
-This is done for safety reasons, and once circumstances are evaluated by the police, they will give you further directions to follow.
+This is done for safety reasons, and once circumstances are evaluated by the police, they will give you further directions to follow. - 10.
+Be prepared to break windows and escape out windows or jump from windows in a life saving situation

-This emergency response plan cannot cover every possible situation that might occur but it is a training tool that can reduce the number of injuries or death if put into action as soon as a situation develops.
+This emergency response plan cannot cover every possible unique situation that might occur but it is a training tool that can reduce the number of injuries or death if put into action as soon as a situation develops.
 Time is the most important factor in the optimal management of these types of situations.